UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 ## Cobweb asset format (COB)

-COB is a minimalist custom asset format with the `.cob` file extension.
+COB is a minimalist custom asset format with the `.cob`/`.cobweb` file extensions.
 This crate automatically loads, extracts, and manages hot-reloading for COB files.

 ### Loading files